entrity/stackedit-computer-vision/papers-read/NLP/BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.md

 # BERT: Pre-Training of Deep Bidirectional Transformers for Language Understanding

-*Issue*: the major limitation is that standard language models are unidirectional
+*Issue*: "The major limitation is that standard language models are unidirectional, and this limits the choice of architectures that can be used during pre-training"

+Background: Pre-training is already common.
+And Transformers are too.
+For a description of the **model architecture**, see Vaswani et al (2017) and "The Annotated Transformer"

+Contributions:
+1. Demonstrate the importance of pre-training
+2. pre-trained representations eliminate the needs of many heavily-engineered task-specific architec
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyMDI3NjUyXX0=
+eyJoaXN0b3J5IjpbMTA5NjQzODM2MV19
 -->